 Craigslist, the well-known classified advertisement and marketplace site, allows users to post job listings.
 Since its beginnings in 1995, the site has earned a reputation for having many job scam postings.
 These scam positions often have generic job titles, such as "Administrative Assistant" or "Customer Service Representative," and often say that you can work from home.
 The listings usually lack a specific company location or say that they're international.
 Therefore, when contacted the advertisers will often say they cannot interview you in person.

 Avoid Craigslist Job Scams

-To avoid Craigslist scams, keep an eye out for the red flags listed below.
+To avoid Craigslist scams, keep an eye out for the red flags.
 Research companies before applying to jobs to ensure that the information on the listing matches that on the website.
 Tread carefully with companies that do not list any contact information or a website on their job posting, and also do not share it in follow-up email communications.